Central Islip State Hospital

 - Last Known Status:Abandoned (parts of the campus have been re-used as a college, much has been razed)

 While psychiatric patients from Brooklyn were being moved to the Kings County Farm Colony (later known as Kings Park State Hospital) on Long Island, the borough of Manhattan sought a similar solution to alleviate the overcrowding in its mental hospitals.
 In 1887 the city purchased 1,000 acres of remote pine barrens in Central Islip, Long Island, where a few small buildings were constructed as overflow from the city's mental hospitals.
-Forty-nine male patients were admitted in 1889, and followed by forty female patients, all working under a treatment described as "O&O" and "R&R" (Occupation and Oxygen, and Rest and Relaxation).
+Forty-nine male patients were admitted in 1889, and followed by forty female patients, all working under a treatment described as "O&O" and "R&R" (Occupation & Oxygen, and Rest & Relaxation).

 Much like the farm at Kings Park, the colony was eventually purchased by the state of New York and became known as the Manhattan State Hospital, where it then grew into a vast complex housing thousands of patients in over 100 buildings.
 Two notable complexes were built here; one being several ward groups connected by corridors that stretched approximately one mile long.
 The elegant architecture and length of the building led to its name as the "String of Pearls."
-The other complex was called the "Sunburst," which resembled a spoked wheel - each spoke was a treatment ward connected to a central hub, with a curved, circular corridor connecting them all.
-A hospital fire department with 10 employees was created in 1907.
+The other complex was called the "Sunburst" which resembled a spoked wheel - each spoke was a treatment ward connected to a central hub, with a curved, circular corridor connecting them all.

 Central Islip Psychiatric Center was one of four large mental health systems located in central Long Island; the others being Kings Park Psychiatric Center, Pilgrim Psychiatric Center, and Mason General / Edgewood State Hospital.